 “You can really fine tune the packability, the thermal insulation, the breathability, and the wind resistance in a unique way,” says Costello.
 Alpha’s unique properties allow clothing designers to create unprecedentedly functional pieces.
 Let’s take a look at some of the best.

 Last week, I wore this jacket while hunting elk in the Missouri River Breaks.
 That’s Montana’s equivalent of the Grand Canyon, just up here, it’s all made from mud.
 Temperatures were in the 40s, it was misting all day every day, and my buddy and I needed to navigate an endless labyrinth of slot canyons and muddy ravines.
 I zipped the Kelvin Active on in the morning, took it off to climb into my sleeping bag at night, and was comfortable and dry the entire time, whether we were sitting still glassing or clamoring up a 500-foot mud embankment.

 Because we didn’t get any elk, I’m going to go look for some in the mountains outside Bozeman this weekend.
 I just got a weather alert on my phone: “Be prepared for wet and raw conditions.”
-Temperatures will be in the high 20s or low 30s, and it’s going to dump snow, so I’ll add a light soft shell and carry nothing else.
+Temperatures will be in the high twenties or low thirties, and it’s going to dump snow, so I’ll add a light soft shell and carry nothing else.

 For Travel: Beyond A3 Alpha Lochi Jacket ($340)

 On the other side of the table from Costello during Alpha development were John Barklow and Rick Elder.
 Barklow now runs big game product design for Sitka and put together the Kelvin Active Jacket above.
 It was Elder who came up with the original PCU concept, and he now runs Beyond Clothing, which adapts PCU functionality to the civilian market by adding style.